George Hunt (artist)

 George Hunt (July 6, 1933 – December 4, 2020) was a Southern American artist, best known for his portraits of Blues musicians and illustrations for Blues Festivals, which ended up in many private collections in addition to galleries, museums, and the walls of Memphis businesses.
-He was primarily a painter, though he added collage highlights to some of his acrylic paintings that gave a distinctive three dimensionality and texture to the works.
+As a painter, he added a generous amount of collage to most of his paintings that gave a distinctive three dimensional texture to the works.
 For 28 years, Hunt created the official poster for the Memphis in May Beale Street Music Festival.
 Many people have seen his work or might even own it on a poster or T-shirt without knowing his name.
 He was selected to be the "official artist" of 2003's "Year of the Blues," a congressionally endorsed effort to increase appreciation of the Blues as one of America's great contributions to international arts culture, and toured to many places promoting the celebration.

 Hunt's work reflected his life experience growing up in the American South, including themes of African American life and the Civil Rights movement.
 His 1997 depiction of the Little Rock Nine, the nine brave students who desegregated Little Rock Central High School, was made into a U.S. postage stamp in 2005.

 Early life

-George Robert Hunt was born near Lake Charles, Louisiana.
-He spent much of his childhood in Hot Springs, Arkansas, and played football at the University of Arkansas at Pine Bluff, while studying art.
+George Robert Hunt was born on a Sugar Cane Plantation near Lake Charles, Louisiana.
+He spent his youth in Hot Springs, Arkansas, and later played football at the University of Arkansas at Pine Bluff, while studying art.
 His favorite artist from an early age was Pablo Picasso, but his life experiences would also inform his work, which includes themes of the Civil Rights Movement and African American Southern life and culture.

-One such experience was in 1968, when Hunt was one of the pallbearers who carried the Reverend Doctor Martin Luther King Jr.'s body to the plane for its return to Georgia after his assassination.
+One such experience was in 1968, when Hunt was a volunteer to the Memphis funeral home to help load the casket of Reverend Doctor Martin Luther King Jr.'s body onto a plane for its return to Atlanta after his assassination.

-Hunt taught art and coached sports at George Washington Carver High School in Memphis for three decades before he became a full time artist later in life.
+Hunt taught art, and coached football and track at George Washington Carver High School in Memphis for three decades before he became a full time artist later in life.

 Career as an artist

 Hunt went to the University of Memphis to pursue his studies in art further through post-graduate work.
 He also studied at New York University.
 His works have cubist and abstract expressionist qualities, but also identifiably depict historical figures and events.
-His paintings generally feature bright colors and bold strokes of acrylic paint, with some relief effects via collage-style multi-media additions.
+His paintings generally feature bright colors and bold strokes of acrylic paint, with collage including fabric and ephemera.